laishulu/macism/README.md

 unless you activate other applications and then switch back, you input source is actually still the same as before.

-This tool overcomes the traditional shortcoming by reading the shortcut key for switching input sources from the system preference, and then trigger the shortcut key in a simulated way.
+`macism` solve other tools' problem by reading the shortcut key for switching input sources from the system preference, and then emulate the triggering of the shortcut key.

 ### Install